dinh/mozart-js/README.md

 # mozart-js
-Lightweight library that adds shorthand for element retrieval, creation, insertion, and removal without the unncessary bulk of jQuery.
+Lightweight library that adds shorthand for element retrieval, creation, insertion, and removal without the bulk of jQuery.

 **Element Retrieval**